The AI Bill of Materials Becomes the Supply Chain Map

 This creates a different documentation problem.
 The question is not only "which vulnerable library is present?"
 It is also: which model produced this decision support?
 Which dataset shaped it?
 Which adapter changed it?
 Which prompt policy constrained it?
 Which evaluation set was used to claim fitness?
 Which retrieval source was available at the time?
 Which tool call could the agent make?
 Which license or use restriction followed the component downstream?

 A flat list cannot answer all of that.
 The useful artifact is closer to a graph: components and relationships, versions and lineage, permissions and constraints, evidence and uncertainty.
-The map has to show what the system is made from and how the pieces depend on each other.
+The map has to show what the system is made from, how the pieces depend on each other, and which pieces can change after procurement.

 Standards Are Moving